The Use of Defined Value Gift Clauses – Thoughts from MPI

 While losing on the defined value clause issue, the decision was very favorable to the Nelsons with respect to valuation discounts.
 Discounts for lack of control and lack of marketability on the core underlying asset, an operating business, summing to 40.5% were determined.
 Then, a total discount of 31.6% was determined at the family holding company level.
 The Nelson case is another in a long line of cases supporting significant valuation discounts for non-controlling interests in closely held entities where the facts are supportive, and the valuation expert puts forth appropriate data and convincing analysis.

 The use of a defined value clause may be an appropriate technique in cases in where the gift involves a hard-to-value asset with a tight window to the end of the tax year looming.
-Clients should consult with their tax and legal advisors before utilizing this type of clause.
+Clients should consult with their tax and legal advisors before utilizing this type of clause for tax purposes.

 Authored by Todd G. Povlich and Tadd A. Lindsay